ivan-kopylove/java-incubator/java-concurrency/readme.md

-what is the purpose of applying separation of concerns (concerned to separate concurrency in a separate module)?
+what is the purpose of applying separation of concerns (concerned to separate the concurrency into a separate module)?